 UW Tacoma students, faculty, staff and visitors have access to several university-owned and community partner parking lots and garages.
 Most of these lots are on or very close to campus.
 A few are more distant, but located close to the LInk light rail or other transit options.
 View a map of UW Tacoma parking lots and a list of rates.

 I JUST BOUGHT A QUARTERLY PARKING PERMIT, BUT THE QUARTER HAS ALREADY STARTED.
-IS THERE SOMEWHERE I CAN PICK UP MY PERMI
+WHERE DO I PICK IT UP?

-Parking permits purchased via the online purchasing tool will be mailed to the shipping address provided within 5 business days.
+Parking permits purchased via the online purchasing tool for community partnered lots will be mailed to the shipping address provided within 5 business days.
 We are unable to offer a pick-up option at this time, but you can print your receipt of purchase and place it on your dashboard, clearly visible from outside the vehicle.
 This will act as a temporary permit until yours arrives.
+On-campus lots use license plate recognition and do not require a physical pass.

 I HAVE A PERMIT FOR A UW TACOMA LOT.
 WHAT TIMES OF DAY CAN I USE IT?